oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 This package provides reusable contract modules implemented in [CameLIGO](https://ligolang.org/) language that can be composed into a single FA2 contract.
-The developer can use either `tzGen` CLI tool or a programmatic API to generate a final contract code.
+The developer can use either [tzGen](#tzgen-cli-tool) CLI tool or a [programmatic API](#programmatic-api) to generate final contract code.
 A generated FA2 contract is composed from several orthogonal features.
 Each feature defines a set of possible options that can be selected independently.
-A combination of selected options for all supported features defines a specification describing a resulting FA2 contract behavior.
+A combination of selected options for all supported features defines a specification describing resulting FA2 contract behavior.
 Available features and their options are described below.

 ### Token Kind

 This feature defines kind of tokens supported by the FA2 contract.
 Available options are listed below:

-* `USE_NFT_TOKEN` - a contract implementation will support multiple non-fungible tokens
+* `USE_NFT_TOKEN` - contract implementation will support multiple non-fungible
+  tokens (similar to Ethereum ERC-721)
-* `USE_FUNGIBLE_TOKEN` - a contract implementation will support a single fungible token
+* `USE_FUNGIBLE_TOKEN` - contract implementation will support a single fungible token (similar to Ethereum ERC-20)
-* `USE_MULTI_FUNGIBLE_TOKEN` - a contract implementation will support multiple
+* `USE_MULTI_FUNGIBLE_TOKEN` - contract implementation will support multiple
-  fungible tokens
+  fungible tokens (similar to Ethereum ERC-1155)

 ### Minter Functionality